mdeguzis/RetroRig/README.md

 RetroRig is meant to be a standalone setup for XBMC on Ubuntu It is mainly targeted at folks wishing to repurpose an old PC.

+Warning!
 It will overwrite:

--Emulator for supported emulators
+-Emulator configs for supported emulators:

 	-ZSNES
 	-Nestopia